nwp/book-order/README.md

 ## Setup

-If you want bug notifications, be sure to set the following environment variables:
+If you want notifications, be sure to set the following environment variables:

+    STORY_NOTIFICATION_FROM
     BUG_NOTIFICATION_TO
     BUG_NOTIFICATION_FROM
     SMTP_HOST